Contents

 What to Take Away…

-The big question to keep in mind is: Would a reasonable person be misled or deceived by what I’m doing or saying?
+The big question to keep in mind is: Would a reasonable person be misled or deceived by what you’re saying or doing?

-We know this is a lot of information to take in about misleading and deceptive conduct.
-But don’t be discouraged or overwhelmed – there are a lot of resources available on government websites, and if you would like some further help identifying the relevant laws for your business under the ACL, feel free to chat to us.
+We know this is a lot of information about misleading and deceptive conduct.
+But don’t be discouraged – there are plenty of resources available, and if you need further help identifying the relevant laws for your business, feel free to chat to us for a free consultation.

 Get in touch now!